nehalsin/holistic-life-management/asha.md

 (Name changed)

-Senior Teacher.
+Senior Teacher in Pune.
 Age about 60 years.

 Based on talk on 2021-09-30.